-Suffolk Master Composters are inviting green-minded enthusiasts to join their ranks and master the art of composting this spring time.
+Suffolk Master Composters are inviting green minded enthusiasts to join their ranks and master the art of composting this spring.

-New volunteers will receive expert training from the Suffolk Waste Partnership and Garden Organic to enable them to act as composting ambassadors – encouraging the public to compost through promotional talks, events and demonstrations.
+New volunteers will receive expert training from the Suffolk Waste Partnership and Garden Organic to enable them to act as composting ambassadors – encouraging the public to compost.

 Composting resources and ongoing support will also be provided throughout the volunteers’ involvement.
-In return, volunteers are asked to commit a minimum of 30 hours to the scheme – promoting the composting message through a wide range of methods including talks to local organisations, visits to schools, writing articles and running information stalls at public events.
+In return volunteers are asked to commit a minimum of 30 hours to the scheme – promoting the composting message through talks to local organisations, visits to schools, writing articles and running information stalls at public events.

 No experience is required to join the scheme – all that is needed is an interest in composting and a desire to support your local community.

-“Many people are unaware that more than a third of the contents of the average household bin can be composted.
+Rob Cole, Suffolk Waste Partnership Manager, said: “More than a third of the contents of the average household bin can be composted at home.
 It’s environmentally the best way of dealing with this waste and better for our pockets.

-“As well as creating great free fertiliser for the garden, home composting helps towards achieving the council’s recycling targets and divert as much waste from disposal as possible."
+“As well as creating great free soil-improver for the garden, home composting helps towards achieving the partnership’s recycling aims and divert as much waste from disposal as possible.

-“I love meeting people from all walks of life and so many people are very receptive and glad of the advice we can give.
-It has also been a joy to meet and volunteer with a great group of like-minded people.”
+“I’ve really enjoyed meeting people from all walks of life during my volunteering and so many people are very receptive and glad of the advice we can give.
+It has also been a joy to meet and volunteer with a great group of like-minded people".

-If you are interested in attending please contact Craig Renton, Waste Advisor on 01473 264795 or email firstname.lastname@example.org
+To book your place on the course, contact Craig Renton, Waste Advisor on 01473 264795 or email: firstname.lastname@example.org